 First things first, speak to someone from the insurance company to discuss your options.
 Insurers may be more lenient if you have a long and clean driving record since getting your points.

 You can also go on traffic awareness courses to help clear points and prove to insurers that your driving has improved.
-Or you can appeal against points when they are first added onto your license to avoid getting them altogether.
+Or you can appeal against points when they are first added to your license to avoid getting them altogether.

-These companies offer better deals for people who have points on their license.
+These companies offer better deals for people who have points on their licenses.
 They will carefully consider all of the circumstances of your license points and provide you with a quote based on this information.
 That way, you will get a much fairer insurance premium rate.

 If you do end up getting points on your license, it is important that you focus on maintaining a clean record for the rest of your driving lifetime.
 This is the best way to prove to insurers that you are a safe and reliable road user.
 Doing this will help to keep the cost of your car insurance as low as possible!